 Remove all liquids

-You’ll need to remove all liquids such as oil and water for transit.
+You’ll need to remove all liquids for transit.
 If there are certain parts you are unable to empty of liquids, make sure they won’t leak during transit.

 Use a strong box, a crate or a pallet

 As a general rule, you should always use a strong box—double-walled cardboard is preferable—but this is especially the case with heavy or fragile parts.

 The size of the box should be appropriate for the parts, not too big or too small.

 If your car parts are too large for a box, use a crate or a pallet.
 If using a pallet, ensure that each piece is strapped securely to the pallet and protected using a wooden frame.

 You need 5-6cm of padding between each item in your consignment, and between your items and the walls of the box.
 Use bubblewrap, kraft paper or loose fill polystyrene.

 Take care to cushion any sharp edges or corners as these are the most likely parts to get damaged or to damage the box and other consignments.